DVM Program Application

 The OVC-DVM Admission Committee will consider requests from individuals who have experienced extenuating circumstances and factors beyond their control, that have impacted eligibility of one or more semesters.

-If you wish to seek approval to present coursework from an unacceptable semester (e.g. previously completed or planned semesters), you may submit a request for an admission requirement accommodation.
+If you wish to seek approval for an unacceptable semester (e.g. previously completed or planned semesters), you may submit a request for an admission requirement accommodation.

 Important information and instructions – please read carefully